-Zhang, H, Huang, X, Zhang, JA, Jay Guo, Y, Song, RL, Wang, CT, Wu, W, Xu, XF & Lu, Z 2019, 'A high-speed low-cost millimeter wave system with dual pulse shaping transmission and symbol rate equalization techniques', Proceedings - IEEE International Symposium on Circuits and Systems, IEEE International Symposium on Circuits and Systems, Sapporo, Japan.View/Download from: UTS OPUS or Publisher's site
+Zhang, H, Huang, X, Zhang, JA, Jay Guo, Y, Song, RL, Wang, CT, Wu, W, Xu, XF & Lu, Z 2019, 'A high-speed low-cost millimeter wave system with dual pulse shaping transmission and symbol rate equalization techniques', Proceedings - IEEE International Symposium on Circuits and Systems, IEEE International Symposium on Circuits and Systems, Sapporo, Japan.View/Download from: Publisher's site

 © 2019 IEEE A millimeter wave system with commercially available and affordable data conversion devices is presented in this paper for achieving high-speed and low-cost wireless communications.
 By adopting the proposed dual pulse shaping (DPS) transmission scheme, the system can achieve full Nyquist rate transmission with only half of the sampling rate required by conventional Nyquist pulse shaping.
 Structures of the DPS transmitter and receiver are described and effective symbol rate equalization techniques suitable for DPS transmission are presented.
 Simulation results with two sets of practical dual spectral shaping pulses are also provided to compare system performance with the conventional Nyquist pulse shaping system.

 Zhang, H, Huang, X, Zhang, T, Zhang, JA & Jay Guo, Y 2019, 'A 30 Gbps Low-Complexity and Real-Time Digital Modem for Wireless Communications at 0.325 THz', Proceedings - 2019 19th International Symposium on Communications and Information Technologies, ISCIT 2019, pp. 260-264.View/Download from: Publisher's site